|Highlights | Management | Board of Directors | Committee Composition | Guidelines | Conduct|

 You may report concerns and/or suspected violations of this Code, on a confidential or anonymous basis, by contacting the Company’s General Counsel or Executive Vice President, Compliance & Risk through:

 You may also contact the Chair of the Compliance & Ethics Committee or any member of the Compliance & Ethics Committee regarding this Code, on a confidential or anonymous basis, by mail c/o R1 RCM Inc., 401 North Michigan Avenue, Suite 2700, Chicago, Illinois 60611.

-If the General Counsel and/or Chief Compliance Officer receive information regarding an alleged violation of this Code, he or she shall, as appropriate:
+If the General Counsel and/or Executive Vice President, Compliance & Risk receive information regarding an alleged violation of this Code, he or she shall, as appropriate:

 All Workforce Members are expected to cooperate fully with any inquiry or investigation by the Company regarding an alleged violation of this Code.
 Failure to cooperate with any such inquiry or investigation may result in disciplinary action, up to and including discharge.

 The Company shall determine whether violations of this Code have occurred and, if so, shall determine the disciplinary measures to be taken against any employee who has violated this Code.